 “It’s a nice view from there,” Tony said.

 They all headed for the bridge and lined up by it to watch the fireworks.
-They discovered that it was a really good view by the lake for such an event.
+They discovered that it was a really good view of the lake for such an event.

 “We should do something like this next year too,” Qiao Qiao said.